HubSpot/select/docs/intro.md

 Select is a javascript and CSS library for creating styleable select elements.

-Select uses [Tether](http://github.hubspot.com/tether/docs/welcome) and [Drop](http://github.com/HubSpot/drop) to create and position its element container.
+Select uses [Tether](http://github.hubspot.com/tether/docs/welcome) to efficiently position its element container.

 ### Dependencies